astronomer/docs/astro/manage-connections-variables.md

 ### Airflow UI

-The easiest and most accessible way to create Airflow connections and variables locally is through the Airflow UI.
-This experience is similar across all different flavours of Airflow.
-This is also the first step for creating, testing and generating the URI/JSON format for a new connection.
+The quickest way to create Airflow connections and variables is through the Airflow UI.
+This experience is the same for both local Airflow environments and Astro Deployments.
+Astronomer recommends this method if you're just getting started with Airflow or you want to get your DAGs running quickly or if you want to export connections in a URI/JSON format

 **Benefits**